phylosopher07/phylosopher07.github.io/_posts/2023-02-09-differentiable-map-and-diffeomorphism.md

 ## Diffeomorphism

-In the same situation as above, let's continue discussing obout the function $f$.
+In the same situation as above, let's continue discussing about the function $f$.
-If $f$ satisfies following properties, we call it a **diffeomorphism**.
+If $f$ satisfies the following properties, we call it a **diffeomorphism**.
 * $f$ is a _bijection_
 * $f$ is _differentiable_
 * $f^{-1}$ is _differentialbe_